refraction-ray/iastu-hpc2-manual/users/basics/job-workflow.md

 2. Better not use srun directly for submitting jobs.
 Since such jobs would be killed as long as the ssh connection is off.

+### view jobs

+Check the status of the task by `squeue` or `squeue -o %all` if you really enjoy lots of info.
+Better use `squeue -u <user> ` to view only your jobs.
+If the job ST is PD(pending) and the reason is QOSResourceLimit, it indicates that the total amount of your job is exceed the limit of normal user.
+Otherwise, if the reason is Resources, it means the cluster has no more compute resource for your job, i.e. the cluster is somewhat full load.

+You can check the stdout of the job by slurm-<jobid>.out.
+But the important output is better written to some formatted output datafile.

+You can cancel the task by scancel <task_id>, task id can be obtained by squeue.

 ### job arrays